Webinar

 Christopher Grey | Associate Principal

-Christopher Grey is a member of Simpson Gumpertz & Heger’s Building Technology group in Boston.
-He is experienced in investigating, rehabilitating, and designing building enclosure systems on a range of building types, from historic to contemporary high-rise.
-He specializes in the design, integration, construction administration, and testing of complex building enclosure systems, including unitized curtain wall systems, prefabricated wall assembles, waterproofing, air and water barriers, roofing, rain screen cladding, and other glazing systems.
-With a focus on design efficiency, constructability, and performance, he works directly with architects, owners, contractors, and manufacturers in both the field and office through all project phases.
-He assists with managing SGH’s internal small unmanned aircraft systems (sUAS) and drone operations group, and is a certified sUAS Level I Thermographer.
-He is also a contributing member of the American Architectural Manufacturer’s Association, serving on several industry standard task groups.
+Christopher Grey is an associate principal in SGH’s Building Technology group in Boston.
+His experience includes investigating, rehabilitating, and designing building enclosure systems on a wide range of project types, from historic buildings to contemporary high-rise structures.
+He specializes in the design, integration, construction administration, and in-situ testing of complex building enclosure systems with a focus on design efficiency, constructability, and performance.
+He works directly with architects, owners, contractors, and manufacturers in both the field and office through all project phases.
+Christopher has performed many partial- and whole-building infrared scans; assists with managing SGH’s internal drone/sUAS (small unmanned aircraft systems) usage and standards; is a certified sUAS Level I Thermographer; and is a contributing member of the Fenestration Glazing Industry Alliance (FGIA), serving on several industry standard task groups.